-For soil production, a replacement ratio of 1:1 in terms of volume is assumed and this corresponds on average to a factor of 0.1 for sludge from wastewater treatment plants in terms of mass.
+For soil production, a replacement ratio of 1:1 in terms of volume is assumed and this is assumed to correspond on average to a factor of 0.2 for sludge from wastewater treatment plants (Boldrin et al. 2009).
 For phosphorus and nitrogen in the sludge, degrees of 0.7 and 0.3 are used for plant-available fractions (Svanström et al. 2016).
 Both nutrients are assumed to replace mineral fertilisers: ammonium nitrate and triple superphosphate.
 In the same way as for other categories, information is requested here on an annual basis.

-In the calculation tool, it is also possible to calculate potential climate benefits from the storage of carbon in sludge that is spread on arable land, used as construction soil and used for landfill cover.
-The carbon in the sludge that is considered to be stabilised in the ground is calculated as a negative emission, i.e. a climate benefit, and the remaining carbon is considered to leave as carbon dioxide in the foreseeable future.
-The user needs to enter the carbon content in the sludge, alternatively the VS (Volatile Solids) content in the sludge after storage, and then the potential benefit is calculated based on an estimate that 35% of the carbon in the sludge is stabilised in the ground (Börjesson, 2021).
+In the calculation tool, it is also possible to calculate potential climate benefits from the storage of carbon in sludge that is spread on arable land, used as construction soil, and used for landfill cover.
+In the current version of the calculation tool it is also possible to calculate a potential carbon storage in sludge biochar.
+A share of the carbon in sludge is assumed to be stabilized in the ground and is calculated as a negative emission, aka a potential climate benefit, and the rest of the carbon is assumed to be emitted as carbon dioxide within a period of 100 years.